danomatika/ofxPd/README.md

 ### Which version to use?

-The master branch of ofxPd will work with the current stable version of OpenFrameworks and can be considered *relatively* stable.
+The master branch of ofxPd will work with the current stable version of openFrameworks and can be considered *relatively* stable.

-Previous versions are tagged using [Semantic Versioning](http://semver.org) with the updates to newer versions of OpenFrameworks and libpd noted in the changelog, CHANGES.txt.
+Previous versions are tagged using [Semantic Versioning](http://semver.org) with the updates to newer versions of openFrameworks and libpd noted in the changelog, CHANGES.txt.
 You can select the tag in the Github "Current Branch" menu or clone and check it out using git.

-If you want to use ofxPd with a previous version of OpenFrameworks, checkout the corresponding version tag after cloning:
+If you want to use ofxPd with a previous version of openFrameworks, checkout the corresponding version tag after cloning:

     git clone git://github.com/danomatika/ofxPd.git
     cd ofxPd